Dual Diagnosis Treatment Great Falls, MT

 Services provided:

-• Help with transportation, recovery training and case managers
+• Help with transportation, recovery management and housing services

 Florence Crittenton Home And Services - 72.2 miles from Great Falls, MT

-Florence Crittenton Home And Services is a dual-diagnosis treatment center in Helena, Montana that offers treatment services for drug and alcohol addiction and mental health disorders that include phobias as well as anorexia.
+Florence Crittenton Home And Services is a dual diagnosis treatment center in Helena, Montana that provides treatment for mental health and substance abuse disorders that include major depressive disorder as well as anorexia.

 Address: 901 North Harris Street, Helena, MT 59601 in Lewis and Clark County